MislankaNova/geo/readme.md

 Press Spacebar to generate a new map.
 Press S to save the current map image.

-There are seven display modes:
+There are ten display modes:

 - Elevation
 - Smooth elevation
+- Cultural Area
+- Smooth Cultural Area
 - Humidity
 - Roughness of terrain
 - Life rating
 - City rating
+- Cultural rating
 - Distance from the currently selected tile (takes a lot of time to calculate)

 ## Map Representation